IN THIS ARTICLE

-- entertainment occurs soon after provision of the item of property;
+- entertainment occurs soon after the provision of the item of property;

 - the usefulness of the item of property expires after consumption; or

-- the item of property is returned at the completion of use.
+- the item of property is returned after use.

 There should be a direct connection between the item of property and the entertainment:

 - the entertainment should arise from the use of the item of property;